kingfink/2do-tools/README.md

     - [ ] `showtask` to open a task.
 For example include a link in what the tools return.
 Documentation [here](https://www.2doapp.com/docs/macos/url-schemes#showtask)
     - [ ] `showlist` to open a list.
 For example include a link in what the tools return.
 Documentation [here](https://www.2doapp.com/docs/macos/url-schemes#opening-lists)
     - [ ] `search` to open a search in 2Do.
 Optional alternative/complement to our search functionality.
 Documentation [here](https://www.2doapp.com/docs/macos/url-schemes#search)
-- [ ] Surface whether tasks are recurring and on what schedule
+- [ ] Extend this as a more general CLI using the URL schemes
+- [ ] Extend to have skills/plugins/whatever to leverage the CLI
-- [ ] Add tests for timestamp sentinel handling, tag parsing, SQL filter construction, schema validation, and backup promotion.
+- [ ] Add tests for timestamp sentinel handling, tag parsing, SQL filter construction, schema validation, and backup promotion